-If you have any requests concerning your personal information or any queries with regard to our processing please contact our Data Protection Officer Neil Munday at email@example.com
+If you have any requests concerning your personal information or any queries with regard to our processing please contact our Data Protection Officer, Tim Egar at firstname.lastname@example.org

 Our commitment to privacy

-Irish Guide Dogs knows that you care how information about you is used and shared, and we appreciate you trusting that we will do so carefully and sensibly.
+Irish Guide Dogs for the Blind know that you care how your information is used and shared and we appreciate you trusting that we will do so carefully and sensibly.
+Third Party Sharing of your data will only occur strictly in the furtherance of our objectives at Irish Guide Dogs for the Blind and solely for these purposes.

 The information below explains our policy regarding your privacy, both online and offline.
-By visiting www.guidedogs.ie, or sharing personal information with Irish Guide Dogs, you are accepting the practices described in this Privacy Notice.
+By visiting www.guidedogs.ie, or sharing personal information with Irish Guide Dogs for the Blind, you are accepting the practices described in this Privacy Notice.

-Our website (www.guidedogs.ie) is maintained by Irish Guide Dogs and Zoo Digital, from our headquarters at Model Farm Road, Cork.
+Our website (www.guidedogs.ie) is maintained by Irish Guide Dogs for the Blind and Zoo Digital, from our headquarters at Model Farm Road, Cork.

-What personally identifiable information is collected by Irish Guide Dogs?
+What personally identifiable information is collected by Irish Guide Dogs for the Blind and what is the purpose of the processing?

 When you visit our website, or make a donation online or offline, you may provide us with personal information (such as name, address, email address, telephone numbers and/or credit/debit card information) that you knowingly choose to disclose, which is collected on an individual basis for various purposes.